robogeek/indexnow/README.md

 # IndexNow-Submit -- CLI tool to help with submitting content URLs to search engines

+This tool simplifies notifying search engines of changes on our website by using the IndexNow protocol.
+The promise is that by telling search engines that a specific pages or pages have changed, they can crawl just those pages and quickly update their indexes.

 In the mists of time, back in the 1990s, we informed search engines about website content using the Ping API.
 This meant making a simple HTTP call to a well known URL, giving the URL of our site, which supposedly caused the search engine to crawl our site.
 But, spammers did as spammers do, and they abused that service.
 The result was the Sitemap protocol, an XML file we make available on our website describing the important URLs on the website.
+Search engines consult the Sitemap file, using it to know which pages to crawl.
 Today there is a new service, that's kind of a throwback to the old Ping API, called IndexNOW.
 It lets us notify the search engines of changed URLs, but with an addition of an authentication scheme to make it harder to abuse.

 The idea is that by notifying search engines of URLs of pages that have been added, modified, or deleted, the search engine can immediately reflect the change in search results.
 That could be useful, yes?
 This does not mean we should stop generating Sitemap files, because the search engines will still use those files as a backup source of pages to crawl.